Keywords or Characters

 EXAMPLE 4

-You manage a football academy offering coaching, training, and events.
+You manage a soccer academy offering coaching, training, and events.

 Not quite!